John III of Sweden: Break with brother Erik

-When John's brother Erik XIV became king and held on to royal rights, the brothers soon fell out.
+When John's brother Erik XIV became king and centralized power at the expense of the nobility, the brothers soon fell out.
 As Duke of Finland, he opposed Erik's efforts to secure Reval and other East Baltic ports.
 It was only with the utmost reluctance that John could bring himself to sign the Articles of Arboga in 1561, which restricted his power.
 The break became open when John, against Erik's will, married Princess Catherine Jagiellon in Vilnius on 4 October 1562, the younger sister of Poland's King Sigismund II Augustus, with whom Erik was at war, and when the two brothers-in-law shortly after the wedding concluded an agreement according to which John would receive from the Polish king as a pledge seven permanent castles in Livonia in return for an advance of 120,000 daler.

 Erik considered this agreement to be in direct conflict with the Articles of Arboga - which it was - and as soon as he learned of it he demanded that John give up the Livonian castles.
 When the Duke refused to do so, and even gave an evasive answer to the King's demand that he should declare definitely whether he would adhere to Sweden or Poland, he was summoned in April 1563 to appear in Sweden to answer the charge of treasonable designs.